mathuser.com · discrete precision

 Discrete Mathematics

 Logic, set theory, combinatorics, graph theory, and proof techniques.
-The foundation of computer science.
+The foundation of computer science and rigorous mathematical thinking.

 Calculus I